 {\bf Setting 12B}: $g_0(X^{\prime}\theta_0) = 10 \{(X^{\prime}\theta_0)^5 - (X^{\prime}\theta_0)^3\} + 10\exp(X^{\prime}\theta_0)$, where $\theta_0 = (\theta_{0,1}, \theta_{0,2})^{\prime} = (0.8,-0.6)^{\prime}$ and the vector of covariates $X=(X_{1}, X_{2})^{\prime}$ are generated from independent Cauchy distribution.
 The propensity score function is defined as $D = \Lambda \big( g_0(X'\theta_{0}) \big)$ and the outcome model is generated as $Y=\beta_d D + X_{1}+ X_{2} + \epsilon$, where $\epsilon \sim N(0,1)$ and $\beta_d = 1$.

-In \Cref{table: simulation_ate_compare}, we show the finite sample performance of these three approaches, where we denote our estimator as SP, the locally efficient estimator as Efficient \citep[][]{Liu2018}, and the nonparametric estimator using cross-validation least squares to select bandwidth as NP \citep[][]{sun2021estimation}.
-First, all three estimators are nearly unbiased in all cases, while our estimator has relatively smaller bias when either boundedness of the link function or boundedness of function support does not hold.
-Second, our estimator has smaller standard deviation and RMSE than the estimators by \cite{Liu2018} and \cite{sun2021estimation} for all sample sizes we considered.
-Overall, our proposed method dominates the existing methods for the data with unbounded link function and unbounded support.
+Similarly, \Cref{table: simulation_ate_compare} presents the finite sample performance of the three approaches under the same conditions, where we denote our estimator as SP, the locally efficient estimator as Efficient \citep[][]{Liu2018}, and the nonparametric estimator using cross-validation least squares to select bandwidth as NP \citep[][]{sun2021estimation}.
+Our estimator consistently exhibits a smaller bias compared to the alternative methods when the boundedness assumptions are not met.
+Furthermore, our estimator demonstrates a lower standard deviation and RMSE than those of \cite{Liu2018} and \cite{sun2021estimation} across all sample sizes.
+In conclusion, our proposed method proves to be more advantageous than the existing methods for analyzing data with unbounded link functions and unbounded support.

-{\bf Appendix D.3: Additional simulation with various choices of truncation parameter}
+{\bf Appendix D.4: Additional Simulation with Various Choices of Truncation Parameters}

-In addition, we also show some extra simulation results for the finite sample performance of the estimation approach with various choices of truncation parameter $k$. \Cref{table: simulation_ps_ks_different_k,table: simulation_ps2_ks_different_k} show the simulation results of the propensity score estimation with the choices of truncation parameter $k$ ranging from $k = 2$ to $k = 6$. \Cref{table: simulation with ate_different_k,table: simulation with ate2_different_k} show the simulation results of the average therapeutic effect with the choices of truncation parameter $k$ ranging from $k = 2$ to $k = 6$.
+We show simulation results for the finite sample performance of the estimation approach with various choices of truncation parameter $k$. \Cref{table: simulation_ps_ks_different_k,table: simulation_ps2_ks_different_k} show the simulation results of the propensity score estimation with the choices of truncation parameter $k$ ranging from $k = 2$ to $k = 6$. \Cref{table: simulation with ate_different_k,table: simulation with ate2_different_k} show the simulation results of the average therapeutic effect with the choices of truncation parameter $k$ ranging from $k = 2$ to $k = 6$.
 Overall, the estimators are valid against different choices of truncation parameters.

 {

 }